dubrovin/go-challenge/README.md

  recieved: {"Numbers":[1,2,3,5,7,8,11,13,21]}
  ```
 Also example of using this service placed in server/server_test.go in TestServerRun
+coverage: 84.8% of statements